SimonBiggs/electronfactors/README.md

 ##### Example pulling from DICOM

-Another example for pulling energy, ssd, applicator, and cutout shape coordinates from a DICOM file can be found here:
+An example for pulling energy, ssd, applicator, and cutout shape coordinates from a DICOM file can be found here:

  * http://nbviewer.ipython.org/github/SimonBiggs/electronfactors/blob/Make-DICOM-import-method/dicom/Importing%20from%20Dicom.ipynb